 - Cost savings: Without office space, there’s no commercial real estate to pay for, or any of the expenses that come along with it, such as utilities and office furniture.

 - Improved employee productivity: Without having distractions from loud co-workers, many employees are more productive.

 - Lower absenteeism: When people don’t feel well, they may be more likely to take time off of work if they have to go into an office.
 If employees have minor symptoms, they may feel more comfortable working from the comfort of their home, where they also will not spread illnesses to co-workers.
 As a result, employers can expect lower rates of absenteeism.

 Remote work benefits for employees

-Improved work happiness: Studies have shown that working from home is a perk that boosts employees' happiness.
-In a study from Owl Labs and Global Workplace Analytics, full-time remote employees said they were happy in their job 22% more than employees who never worked remotely.
+- Improved work happiness: Studies have shown that working from home is a perk that boosts employees’ happiness.
+In a study from Owl Labs and Global Workplace Analytics, the prospect of being able to work remotely, even if only occasionally, was found to increase the happiness of 86% of workers.

 - A more comfortable environment: There is a good chance that your employees aren’t thrilled with your office environment, whether it’s an open office layout or a cubicle farm.
 By working from home, employees are free to create a more comfortable workspace.

 - A healthier workplace: When employees work from home, they don’t have to worry about co-workers getting them sick.
 Even before COVID-19, the flu and other illnesses spread easily among employees in the office.

 Marissa Sanfilippo contributed to this article.
 Some source interviews were conducted for a previous version of this article.